Huzaifa785/ineuron-data-science/assignments/week1-python-basics/second.md

         print('ham')
     print('spam')
 ```
-- statement inside the nested if
+- BLOCK 2: statement inside the nested if
 ```
 print('bacon')
 ```
-- statement inside the nested else
+- BLOCK 3: statement inside the nested else
 ```
 print('ham')
 ```

 8. Write code that prints Hello if 1 is stored in spam, prints Howdy if 2 is stored in spam, and prints Greetings! if anything else is stored in spam.

 Answer:
 ```
 if spam == 1: